 - The gel is gluten-free, cruelty-free, vegan, and doesn’t include any gluten containing ingredients or cause sensitivity, so most customers can use it.

 Cons of SNOW

 - Customers complain about the cord having multiple ports rather than different cords for different devices.

 There are a lot of things you might want your teeth whitening kit to be: portable, Kosher, BPA-free.
-However, there is one feature that pretty much everybody wants in their kit of choice: effectiveness.
+However, one feature that pretty much everybody wants in their kit of choice is effectiveness.

 SNOW hits the mark here.
 While the speed and depth of your results can vary based on how you use it, SNOW states that 97% of customers in a consumer study reported having visible results after their very first whitening session, with most stating they saw drastic improvement within three days.
 100% of customers saw results within three weeks.

 Of course, those are numbers from the company itself.
 Look at their online reviews and you’ll find that roughly 80% of their Amazon reviews are very positive, with just 8% giving it one star — which is still quite good.

 What gives SNOW this level of whitening power?
 First, their LED light, which helps activate the whitening gel, allowing it to penetrate deeper into the enamel to release stains.
 Second, unlike most companies that use either hydrogen peroxide or carbamide peroxide, SNOW uses a proprietary blend of both.
 This allows them to increase the overall peroxide concentration without harming the teeth — though by how much, we can’t say since SNOW does not release information about their peroxide concentration.